-The tech suit is easily one of the most expensive items a competitive swimmer can buy and unfortunately for us, they are relatively fragile.
-They don’t last forever and if you don’t take good care of them they won’t last long whatsoever.
+The tech suit is easily one of the most expensive items a competitive swimmer can buy, and unfortunately for us, they are relatively fragile.
+They don’t last forever and if you don’t take good care of them their lifespan will be reduced even further.

-That’s why, I have put together an article so that you can save on some of your hard earned money and avoid heading for the local swim shop every few months to spend it on a brand new tech suit.
-Here are 16 tips to make your tech suit last longer-
+That’s why I have put together an article so you can save some of your hard-earned money and avoid heading to the swim shop every few months to spend it on a brand-new tech suit.
+Here are some expert tips to make your tech suit last longer-

 When putting on your racing suit you want to make sure not to grasp the fabric with your fingernails.
 The fabric is fragile and if you have sharp fingernails you can cause a tear in your racing suit.